open-quantum-safe/liboqs-cpp/README.md

 The examples in
 the [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/main/examples)
-directory are self-explanatory and provide more details about the wrapper's API.
+directory are self-explanatory stand-alone applications and provide more details about the wrapper's API and its usage.

 ---